djblue/semaphores/README.md

 # their previous tweet
 sem_t done[MAX_USERS] = [0..0]

-# semaphore for streamer to signal that a tweet has
-# been completely streamed
-sem_t tweet_streamed = 0

 # semaphore for tweeter to signal streamer that a
 # tweet has been completely processed
 sem_t tweet_processed = 0